For Faculty & Staff

 What is an Emergency?
 Some Signs of an Emergency Situation Include:

 - Recent suicide attempt or stated intention

 - Behavior posing a threat to the individual or to others

 - Inability to care for oneself

 As part of our commitment to assisting distressed students, Counseling and Psychological Services has developed a program for faculty and staff regarding how to help students in crisis.
 To download the “Save a Life” program brochure, please click here.

 We present in-class lectures and seminars regarding topics that complement academic learning with a focus on mental and behavioral health issues.
 Click here for examples of educational presentations.

-Additional Information about Counseling Center Services
+Additional Information about Counseling and Psychological Services